scollier/summit2014DockerLab/02-Getting-To-Know-Docker.md

 You will notice a repository called *summit/nginx*, that is what will be used in this section.

 Here is the systemd unit file that needs to be created in order for this to work.
 The content below needs to be placed in the */etc/systemd/system/nginx.service* file.
+This is a trivial file that does not provide full control of the service.

     [Unit]